-Some of the best book-to-movie adaptations have been released in the last decade and thanks to the rise of streaming services like Netflix and Amazon Prime, there are more book adaptations on the way.
+Some of the best book-to-movie adaptations have been released in the last decade and thanks to the rise of streaming services like Netflix and Amazon Prime, there are more book on the way this year.

 With so many films taking their inspiration, characters and plots from some of the most successful books, it’s no surprise that some make the transition to the silver screen better than others.